-Eating a well balanced diet can be achieved by a variety of different diet types, however one key factor remains – we must eat a balance of macronutrients.
-Whether you are vegetarian, paleo, flexitarian or simply looking to eat a little better, ensuring that you are eating a variety of carbohydrates, protein and fat remains a top priority.
-When people begin to include more plant-based foods into their diet (which I encourage) the most common mistake is forgetting to include protein sources.
-Although a big salad full of leafy greens and veggies is really healthy, it does not constitute a well- rounded and complete meal since it is lacking a major nutrient group – protein.
-Regardless of whether we are eating plant or animal product, protein makes up to 20% of or body weight, plays a crucial role in building and repairing muscles, is vital in strengthening the immune system, and is the most satiating of the nutrients – it helps keeps you full!
+Eating a well-balanced diet can be achieved by a variety of different diet types, however, one key factor remains – we must eat a balance of macronutrients.
+Whether you are vegetarian, paleo, flexitarian or simply looking to eat a little better, ensuring that you are eating a balance of carbohydrates, proteins and fats remains a top priority.
+When people begin to include more plant-based foods in their diet (which I encourage), the most common mistake is forgetting to include protein sources.
+Although a big salad full of leafy greens and veggies is healthy, it does not constitute a well-rounded and balanced meal since it is lacking a major nutrient group – protein.
+Regardless of whether we are eating plant or animal product, protein makes up to 20% of our body weight, plays a crucial role in building and repairing muscles, is vital in strengthening the immune system, and is the most satiating of the nutrients.

-Unfortunately plant-based protein sources receive some criticism as they are not all considered complete sources of protein since they don’t contain all essential amino acids.
-The good news is that simply eating a wide variety of these vegetarian protein sources, or combining a few in your meals or throughout the day can help complete the amino acid profile.
-The other good news is that vegetarian protein sources are inexpensive, high in fibre, simple to find and even simpler to incorporate into your diet.
-Below are a list of the top plant-based protein sources, their health benefits and some simple ways to include them in your diet.
+Unfortunately, plant-based protein sources receive some criticism as they are not all considered complete sources of protein since they don’t contain all essential amino acids.
+The good news is that by eating a wide variety of these vegetarian protein sources or combining a few in your meals you can help complete the amino acid profile.
+The other good news is that vegetarian protein sources are inexpensive, high in fibre, easy to find and even simpler to incorporate into your diet.
+So, here is a list of the top plant-based protein sources, their health benefits and some simple ways to include them in your meals.

-Spirulina tops the list of plant-based proteins.
-This blue-green algae, is a great source of protein containing all 21 amino acids and, ounce per ounce, contains more protein ounce per ounce than steak.
+Spirulina tops the list of plant-based protein source.
+This blue-green algae is a great source of protein containing all 21 amino acids and, ounce per ounce, spirulina contains more protein ounce per ounce than steak.
 Although you would require quite a bit of spirulina to match steak, even small amounts of spirulina can help boost protein intake and is a great source of vitamins and trace minerals.
-You can simply add the powder to water, juices or smoothies, however note that it has a very strong favour and smell, so a little goes a long way when you begin using it.
+You can simply add the powder to water, juices or smoothies, however, note that it has a very strong favour and smell, so a little goes a long way when you begin using it.